 This tool is provided as one of the free downloads provided for the "Android Internals" book (http://NewAndroidBook.com/).
 You are welcome to use it even if you don't buy the book (though naturally you're even more welcome to buy the book :-).
 I used it extensively in my research, and provide plenty of use cases as experiments and examples in Volume II (especially for dealing with Binder).

-The tool's latest version, as a tar file with binaries - presently ARM64 and x86_64 , can always be obtained at this page right here.
+The tool's latest stable version, as a tar file with binaries - presently ARM64 and x86_64 , can always be obtained at this page right here.
 If you want my "nightly" build (a much more frequently updated, albeit potentially less stable build) it's here.
-An older version did support ARM32, but it doesn't make sense to support it anymore
+An older version did support ARM32, but it doesn't make sense to support it anymore.

 jtrace offers several significant advantages over